Tractable Computation of Expected Kernels: Empirical Evaluation

+For the kernel function in KDSD, we follow the kernel choice in \cite{yang2018goodness}, that is, the exponential Hamming kernel.
+The quadratic programming problem to retrieve the optimal weights in BBIS and CBBIS is solved by CVXOPT~\citep{vandenberghe2010cvxopt}.
+To obtain the PC representation of collapsed samples, we use the compilation algorithm by \cite{shen2016tractable} for collapsed samples in both CBBIS and CVS.
+The compilation step is fast.
+For each collapsed sample, the compilation algorithm translates the conditional Ising model and the conditional Bayesian networks in our case to structured decomposable PCs within seconds.
+For CIS, we adopt the default compilation algorithm in its implementation.
+We collapse $25\%$ and $50\%$ of the variables for methods exploiting collapsed samples: CVS, CIS and CBBIS.
 Figure~\ref{fig: svi-exp} summarizes our results: we can answer \textbf{Q2} in a positive way since CBBIS performs equally well or better than other baselines.
-Moreover, concerning \textbf{Q3}, we can see that methods with collapsed samples, CBBIS and CGS, outperform their non-collapsed counterparts, BBIS and GS respectively.
-That is, collapsing helps boosting estimation.
-This is more evident when collapsing half the variables out.
+Moreover, for \textbf{Q3}, we can see that methods with collapsed samples, CBBIS and CVS, outperform their non-collapsed counterparts, BBIS and VS respectively, i.e., collapsing helps boosting estimation.
+It is more evident when collapsing half of the~variables.